WonSong/openai-expo-dotnet-sample/README.md

 3. Use Ngrok to create tunnel `ngrok http 5207`, so your app on a simulator can connect to your local server

 ### Mobile app
+4. Add the ngrok address + /conversation at in the App.js file
-4. Using Node 18, install dependencies using `yarn` in the Client folder
+5. Using Node 18, install dependencies using `yarn` in the Client folder
-5. Run the app with `yarn ios`
+6. Run the app with `yarn ios`